 In Step 2 of 3 of the wizard, check the ‘Space’ checkbox and uncheck the rest under Delimiters.
 If your data contains a comma, semicolon, or any other separators, then you can choose them as delimiters.
 Since our data contains only ‘space’, we choose the ‘Space’ delimiter.
 Then, click ‘Next’.

 In Step 3 of 3 of the wizard, choose ‘General’ as Column data format.
-We will keep the data format as General as we have text data to split.
+We will leave the data format as ‘General’ because we have text data to split.

-You can also change the destination of where you want your split data to be displayed in your spreadsheet.
-If you continue with the default destination, it will replace the original data set.
+You can also change the destination of where you want your split data to be displayed in your spreadsheet and then click ‘Finish’.
+If you click ‘Finish’ with the default destination, it will replace the original column.
 So, we’re choosing B2 as the starting cell.
-And click ‘Next’.

 Also, in the ‘Data preview’ box, you can see how your split data will look like.